Ivorforce/NumDot/Readme.md

 A tensor (or nd-array) is essentially a multi-dimensional array.
 You can run mathematical operations on the _whole tensor_ at once, making these operations very fast.
 Currently, common math operations can run up to 30 times faster than a conventional for-loop in gdscript (when using about 100+ floats).

 Operations with tensors are also very easy to write and read, once you're familiar with them.
-Vectorization allows you to forget about for loops, and focus on the operation itself.
+Vectorization reduces boilerplate a ton, and allows you to focus on the actual operations taking place.

 NumDot is inspired by the python tensor math library, [NumPy](https://numpy.org), and thus shares many semantics with it.
 If you are unfamiliar with tensor operations in general, I recommend taking a numpy tutorial or two first.
 That being said, here are some direct comparisons: